isomerpages/sportsg-corp/_anti-doping-singapore/Resources/Education.md

 third_nav_title: Resources
 ---
 ![Winner](/images/What%20We%20Do/Anti%20Doping%20Singapore/Resources/Education/Winner.png)
-To achieve its vision that "**_Every Singaporean Athlete is a True Winner_**", one of the key strategies of Anti-Doping Singapore (ADS) is through anti-doping education.
+To achieve its vision that "**_Every Singaporean Athlete is a True Winner_**", one of the key strategies of Anti-Doping Singapore (ADS) is anti-doping education.

 It is through our education programmes that ADS aims to:
 * promote doping-free behavior that positively influence athletes' beliefs, attitudes and behavior toward doping in sport; and